SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 raise TypeError("verbose must be bool.")

-# target_ber / target_bler only works if early stop is activated
+# Handle target_ber / target_bler

 if target_ber is not None: